dsm0014/secure-cli/README.md

-# Build

-# Setup Ko
+# secure-cli
-Download Ko TODO LINK

-set the `KO_DOCKER_REPO` env var to point to your registry (or use dockerhub username)
+A very basic Golang cli tool utilizing Cobra.
+This repo is meant to showcase a small example of a secure software supply chain.

-# Build Layer
+# Build Process

-## Ko for image and sbom (Golang only)
-build OCI image and push it to your set docker registry using Ko

-run `ko build --image-refs image.txt .`

 ## Docker Build && Sigstore approach
-from project root Github Actions produces SLSA lvl3 provenance
+Github Actions produces SLSA lvl3 provenance

 ^^ The above also produces golang executable